Duncanma/Blog/content/Blog/2006-07-17-hit-the-fountain-and-fair-at-seattle-center-this-weekend-with-the-kids.md

 Played in the fountain, ate some hotdogs and did a few rides (very few) at the fair that sits below the Space Needle (you can see the needle in the back of this shot).

 My high-point of the trip?
-When my son looked over a perfect stranger in line (a guy, probably around my age&#8230; no kids with him) and asked for a bite of his cotton candy.
+When my son looked over a perfect stranger in line (a guy, probably around my age... no kids with him) and asked for a bite of his cotton candy.
 Well, after a look at me to make sure it was ok, the dude pulled the plastic bag off the top of his cotton candy so that Connor could grab a previously untouched piece and Connor got his first taste of pure sugar in stringy/fluffy form.

-Now, I don&#8217;t want my son to be all weird about strangers but I did mention to him later that asking strangers for candy is not normally a good idea&#8230; although I&#8217;m less concerned about folks that he **asks** for candy, compared to someone who offers 🙂
+Now, I don't want my son to be all weird about strangers but I did mention to him later that asking strangers for candy is not normally a good idea... although I'm less concerned about folks that he **asks** for candy, compared to someone who offers 🙂